When it comes to pregnancy, there is no shortage of advice on what to eat, how to sleep, and even which prenatal exercises to do.

 Yet, despite the growing awareness, many expecting mothers find themselves caught in the trap of a sedentary lifestyle.

-What seems like harmless relaxation can actually lead to significant health concerns, one of which is an increased risk of gestational diabetes mellitus (GDM).
+What seems like harmless prolonged sitting can actually lead to significant health concerns, one of which is an increased risk of gestational diabetes mellitus (GDM).

 In this article, BestDietarySupplementforDiabetics research staff explore how a sedentary lifestyle affects your body during pregnancy, why it can lead to gestational diabetes, and what science says about breaking the cycle.